Rhodes to Leros to Kos 10-Day Itinerary

-This Rhodes to Leros to Kos 10-Day Itinerary is a suggested sample route.
+This Rhodes to Leros to Kos 10-day Itinerary is a suggested sample route.
 Your Captain will work with you to tailor your itinerary according to your preferences and the weather conditions during your charter.
+Get ready for some fantastic island hopping!

 Day 1 | Begin Rhodes to Leros to Kos 10-Day Itinerary